alfredpaul7/AI-Enabled-mobile-robot-with-a-5-DOF-robotic-manipulator-/README.md

-# AI-Enabled Mobile Robot with Robotic Manipulator for Medical Emergencies and Search & Rescue Operations (AIMR)

-## Intelligent Mobile Manipulation Platform using ROS 2, Nav2, MoveIt 2, LiDAR, Sensor Fusion, Embedded AI, and IoT Monitoring
+# AI Enabled mobile robot with a 5 DOF robotic manipulator for medical emergency and search and rescue operations.

 ---